 Ab wheels target the abs but work the back, arms, hips, and leg muscles, too.
 They’re small enough to fit under a bed or in a closet, and you don’t need to be an exercise guru to figure out how to use one.

 If you’re ready to buy an ab wheel but you’re not sure exactly what you want, you’re in the right place.
-We’ve put together a shopping guide with the details and features you need to consider to make an informed decision.
+We’ve put together a guide with the details and features you need to consider to make an informed decision.

 As far as gym equipment goes, ab wheels are relatively small.
 They are, however, awkwardly shaped, so you do have to consider size and storage space.
 Most ab wheels have a small enough wheel (five or six inches in circumference) that they can be stored under a bed or tucked away in a closet corner.
 However, some of the larger models with foot pedals may have a 13-inch wheel.